noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - apply roles down to the task level for granular positions
   - assign resourced policies with appropriate permissions to each role
+  - Applications are required to sign their AWS API requests with AWS credentials, and this feature provides a strategy to manage credentials for your application’s use
 - common roles
   - ecsServiceRole: enables ECS to (de)register container instances from a load balancer whenever tasks are placed on them
 - permission tiers